MLforHealth/MIMIC_Extract/README.md

 #### Expected Resources

-Will probably take 5-10 hours.
+For MIMIC-III This took 5-10 hours and required at least 50GB RAM.
-Will require a good machine with at least 50GB RAM.
+Testing for MIMIC-IV has not yet been conducted.

 #### Setting the population size